How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Important safety note before testing

-I can’t stress this enough—ignition systems deal with high voltage.
+Can’t stress this enough—ignition systems deal with high voltage.

 Before doing anything: